Knowledge Base

 • Change the type of a variable

-• Replace all code by running a replace or Regular Expressions over the pascal file.
+• Replace the entire code by performing a substitution or regular expressions in the pascal file.

 Examples of actions

-Because we have performed many conversions at GDK software, we have compiled quite an extensive list of these actions.
-With Duster we can easily add and edit these actions:
+As we perform a lot of conversions in the GDK software, we have compiled a fairly extensive list of these actions.
+With Duster, we can easily add and edit these actions:

 Some examples of compiler errors and the corresponding actions are: